• Skip to primary navigation

 Aloo gosht originated around the 17th century, during the Mughal era in the Indian subcontinent.
 Kitchens of History aptly describes this meat and potato curry as a "meticulous pairing of potatoes and goat's meat that suspended time and cast a spell."

-Try this authentic aloo gosht recipe for your next weekend lunch with family, and serve it with naan, basmati rice or a delicious raisin & pine nut pulao.
+This red meat and potato curry is a quintessential Pakistani dish that reminds me of leisurely weekend family meals.
+Try this authentic recipe for your next weekend lunch with family, and serve it with naan, basmati rice, or a delicious raisin & pine nut pulao.

 Why you'll love this recipe

-• One-pot recipe - Although aloo gosht requires some slow cooking, all the cooking is done in one pot.
-This makes cleaning up super easy.
+• One-pot recipe: Although aloo gosht requires some time and patience to cook, all the cooking is done in one pot, making cleaning up super easy.

-• Hearty meal - This is a hearty, filling meal.
-Perfect for a lazy Sunday afternoon when you can nap after enjoying it.
+• Hearty meal: This is a hearty, filling meal that's perfect for a lazy Sunday afternoon with family.

 Ingredient notes

-• The potatoes - Red potatoes work best in this recipe.
+• Potatoes: Red potatoes work best in this recipe.
 They have less starch than russet potatoes, so they stay firm and hold their shape well.
-These are my go-to in most curries, such as aloo palak, easy aloo sabzi, and my aloo masala recipe.
-Less starch and a firm texture also mean they take slightly longer to cook, giving the oil time to separate for a perfect meat & potato curry.
+These are my go-to in most of my curries, such as aloo palak, easy aloo sabzi, and my aloo masala recipe.

-• My favorite tomatoes - Soft and juicy, Roma tomatoes are perfect for all sauces and curries.
+• Tomatoes: Soft and juicy Roma tomatoes are best for curries.

-• The cooking oil - I use avocado oil, but any neutral oil with a high smoke point, such as canola, vegetable, or sunflower, will do for this recipe.
+• Cooking oil: I use avocado oil, but any neutral oil with a high smoke point, such as canola, vegetable, or sunflower oil, will work for this recipe.

-• Garlic paste - I like to make and freeze my garlic paste, but the store-bought one is always an option if you find it easier.
+• Garlic paste: I make and freeze my own garlic paste, but store-bought is always an option if you prefer.

-• Dry spices - I keep my spice mix very simple when making aloo gosht; salt, turmeric powder, and red chili powder are the only ground spices, with some whole black peppercorns to add a nice aroma.
+• Spices: I keep my spice mix very simple when making this recipe; salt, turmeric powder, and red chili powder are the only ground spices, with some whole black peppercorns added to add aroma.

 Substitutions & variations

-• Add yogurt if you want - Some variations of the Pakistani aloo gosht recipe include yogurt and chopped tomatoes.
-Feel free to try the curry that way.
+• Add yogurt: Some variations of the Pakistani aloo gosht recipe include the addition of yogurt.
+If dairy is not an issue, try the curry that way.

-• Use pre-fried onions and canned tomatoes - Pre-fried onions and canned diced tomatoes shave off some prep and cooking time.
-The curry will taste slightly different from fresh ingredients, but this is a great option if you're craving aloo gosht on a busy day.
+• Use pre-fried onions and canned tomatoes: Pre-fried onions and canned diced tomatoes will save time on prep and cooking.
+The curry will taste slightly different, but this is a great option if you're craving aloo gosht on a busy day.

 Step-by-step instructions